Non-Executive Director/Trustee/Board Advisor Peer Groups

 - Each member can and should bring topics, issues, opportunities, or questions to process with the group each month.

-- Speaker/SME invited along every 4 months (3 per year) to speak on topics chosen by the group.
+- Speaker invited along every 4 months (3 per year) to speak on topics chosen by the group.

 - All members will always commit to full confidentiality.